Graduate School News

 Are you a late-stage doctoral researcher, struggling to finish your thesis?
 Do you keep putting off your writing?
 If so, Thesis Boot Camp could be the solution!

-Facilitated by Dr Catherine Pope (pictured) from the University of Sussex, this 3-day event taking place ont he 9th, 10th and 11th of June 2017, provides an intensive and supportive writing environment to help you reach your goals.
+Facilitated by Dr Catherine Pope (pictured) from the University of Sussex, this 3-day event taking place on the 25th, 26th and 27th of May 2018, provides an intensive and supportive writing environment to help you reach your goals.
 The programme includes short tutorials, group discussions, and 1-2-1 discussions with Catherine.
 And lots of food, too.

 Although it might sound intimidating, you’ll experience a warm atmosphere at Thesis Boot Camp.
 You will also meet other researchers in a similar situation and discover many tips for overcoming common problems.
 We’ll create the conditions in which feel encouraged to completely immerse yourself in your writing.
 Some attendees write as much as 20,000 words, and everyone produces far more than they imagined possible.
 Catherine will help you develop an effective writing process for Thesis Boot Camp and beyond.